• Skip to primary navigation

 You may not find spray paint specifically designed for concrete, but you can definitely use spray paint on concrete.

-For best results stick to acrylic paints that have an outdoor rating.
-Acrylic paints are chemical based paints that have a lot of desirable qualities.
+For best results, stick to acrylic paints that have an outdoor rating.
+Acrylic paints are chemical-based paints that have a lot of desirable qualities.

 Another great thing about acrylic paint is that it has quite a lot of elastic capabilities.
 This means that it can expand and contract with the weather conditions.
 This is important because concrete, despite its dense appearance, does expand slightly when warm.
 Because the acrylic can match this movement, the paint is less likely to crack.

 Concrete stain is harder to come by in spray paint form, but it’s out there.
-Rust-oleum, for example, has a few different stain sprays.
+Rust oleum, for example, has a few different stain sprays.

 How Long Does Spray Paint Last on Concrete?

-Let’s look at the application first.
+Let’s look at the applications first.

-Provided you follow these steps, you can expect to see your paint last 3 – 5 years.
+Following these steps, you can expect to see your paint last 3 – 5 years.

-High traffic areas like garage floors or driveways will not last quite as long.
-If they see lots of action you can find yourself repainting after a year or so.
+High-traffic areas like garage floors or driveways will not last quite as long.
+If they see lots of action, you can find yourself repainting after a year or so.

 Is There a Spray Paint that Looks Like Concrete?